Ted Cruz: Social issues

-In July 2022, Cruz issued a press release saying that he supported the repeal of the 1973 Texas anti-gay sodomy law, writing, "consenting adults should be able to do what they wish in their private sexual activity, and the government has no business in their bedrooms."
+In 2022, Cruz voted against the Respect for Marriage Act.
+In July 2022, he issued a press release saying that he supported the repeal of the 1845 Texas anti-sodomy law, writing, "consenting adults should be able to do what they wish in their private sexual activity, and the government has no business in their bedrooms."
 Cruz compared the vandalism and destruction of monuments and memorials in the United States to the 2001 destruction of the giant Buddhas of Bamiyan by the Taliban.

 Podcast

 Cruz and Michael J. Knowles started a podcast, Verdict with Ted Cruz, on January 21, 2020.
 The first episodes were summaries of the impeachment hearings of Donald Trump.
 After the hearings ended the podcast expanded its content to include other topics and interviews, including with Washington politicians such as U.S. Senators Tim Scott, Lindsey Graham, and Mike Lee, Trump administration officials including White House Chief of Staff Mark Meadows, then-U.S. Attorney General Bill Barr, U.S. Secretary of Education Betsy DeVos, and actors Jon Voight and Isaiah Washington.

+In October 2022, Verdict with Ted Cruz picked up corporate partner iHeartRadio.
+The podcast also expanded to three times a week and Ben Ferguson replaced Knowles as co-host. iHeartMedia introduced the program onto its conservative talk radio stations via its network wing Premiere Networks in 2025, making Cruz the first sitting U.S. senator to host a national radio show.
+Cruz does not receive payment for hosting the podcast to avoid campaign finance complications.

+Books

 Personal life

-Cruz married Heidi Nelson on May 27, 2001; they have two daughters, Caroline (b. circa 2008) and Catherine (b. circa 2011).
+Cruz married Heidi Nelson on May 27, 2001.
 The couple met when Cruz was working on George W. Bush's 2000 presidential campaign.
 Heidi took leave from her position as head of the Southwest Region in the Investment Management Division of Goldman, Sachs & Co. in 2016 to support Cruz's run for president.
 She previously worked in the White House for Condoleezza Rice and in New York as an investment banker.
-Cruz lives in River Oaks, Houston.
+Cruz lives with his wife and their two children in River Oaks, Houston.

 Cruz has joked, "I'm Cuban, Irish, and Italian, and yet somehow I ended up Southern Baptist."
 He is fond of wearing cowboy boots, but he refrained from doing so when arguing before the Rehnquist court.
 As of 2018, according to OpenSecrets, Cruz's net worth was more than $3.1 million.
 On March 8, 2020, Cruz began self-isolation after contact with a person infected with COVID-19 at the ACU's Conservative Political Action Conference.
 Staying at his home in Texas, he avoided contact with colleagues and constituents for 14 days.
 Cruz said he had been advised that the odds of contracting the virus were very low.
+In 2023, he cameoed in The Daily Wire comedy film Lady Ballers.